proximax-storage/xpx-chain-devportal-docs/docs/built-in-features/account.md

 id: account
 title: Account
 ---
-An account is a **key pair** (private and public key) associated with a mutable state stored on the Sirius-Chain.
+An account is a **key pair**, which consists of two types: private and public key.
+It is associated with a mutable state stored on the Sirius Chain.
 In other words, you have a deposit box in the blockchain, which only you can modify with your key pair.
-As the name suggests, the private key has to be kept secret at all times.
+As the name suggests, the private key has to be kept secret always.
 Anyone with access to the private key, ultimately has control over the account.

-Think about Sirius-Chain accounts as a **container for assets** in the blockchain.
-An account could represent a deposit of tokens, like most blockchains.
-However, it could also represent a **single object** that must be unique and updatable: a package to be shipped, a deed to a house or a document to be notarised.
+You can think about Sirius Chain accounts as a **container for assets** in the blockchain.
+An account could represent a deposit of tokens, like in most blockchains.
+However, it could also represent a **single object** that must be unique and can be updated: a package to be shipped, a deed to a house or a document to be notarised.

 Accounts have the following properties: